aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS/Simulate-Amazon-Guardduty-for-EKS-Findings.md

 sidebar_position: 65
 ---

-In this section, we will generate various Kubernetes findings in your Amazon EKS cluster.
+In this section, we will generate few Kubernetes findings in your Amazon EKS cluster.

 **Discovery:Kubernetes/SuccessfulAnonymousAccess**